 A plugin system to let you customize your experience.

 A tool for programmers to pair on the same machine regardless of their location.
-Both people will have full control of the machine with their own mouse and keyboard.
-We also plan to spend a ridiculous amount of effort on making things super low-latency.
+Both people have full control of the machine with their own mouse and keyboard.
+We also spent a ridiculous amount of effort on making things super low-latency.
 That’s the sort of thing Skype will never care about, but makes an enormous difference when trying to type on a remote machine.

 Why is your hair so long?